cldeluna/pyats_intro/README.md

 For a while I dismissed it because I though it was a python testing framework like PyTest or Unittest and didn't have time to delve any further but common sense told me there had to be more to it than that.

 When I had time to look deeper it was clear that this was a **python framework to help you test your network**!
 Like, really test!

 - Are all my routes there after my change?
 - What changed from yesterday?
 - Log my changes for my Change Request ticket in three commands!
 - Do I have these bgp neighbors after my change?

+Wow!

-I didn't pursue it because everything I saw focused on the CLI options available and while clearly powerful and returning structured data I'm far more interested in working with the data in a script.
+But still, I didn't pursue it because everything I saw focused on the CLI options available and while clearly powerful and returning structured data I'm far more interested in working with the data in a script.
 I don't want structured data output the the screen.
 I want to process that structured data.

-Now that I've had some time to spend working with it, it is clear this is something worth investing some time to learn because it is incredibly powerful and can be run from the CLI or as part of your python script and there are good use cases for both.
+Now that I've had some time to spend working with it, it is clear this is something worth investing some time to learn because it is incredibly powerful and can be run from the CLI **or** as part of your python script and there are good use cases for both.

 I'm not going to focus too much on the CLI version of this.
 If you are more comfortable not having to deal with Python and scripts then there is alot of content out there for you to look at.
-In my opinion this just delays the inevitable but some of the scripts will have their CLI equivalents if you just can't help yourself.
+In my opinion this just delays the inevitable but some of the scripts will note their CLI equivalents if you just can't help yourself.

 For those of you already comfortable with basic Python scripts, then you are my target audience!